 It’s been interesting to watch the evolution of the game of volleyball in the time I’ve been involved as a coach (and a player all those years ago), and across the gap when I was away from coaching volleyball.
-While I was on my August tour of US collegiate volleyball programs, one of the things I saw was a shift in the use of the libero.
-It’s no surprise this has happened.
+While on my August tour of US collegiate volleyball programs, one thing I saw was a shift in libero use.
+It’s no surprise this happened.
 The position was only introduced at that level about 10 years ago.
 It was going to take time for coaches to find the best ways to make use of the position.

 The early days of the libero

-Back in the early days of libero use it was largely just a glorified defensive specialist.
-They didn’t do much more than any DS would have done, except they couldn’t serve at that point (which they can do in one rotation under US women’s collegiate rules).
-A team took their strongest defender and/or ball control player, gave them the off-colored jersey and said go do what you normally do, but in 6 rotations rather than 3.
+Back in the early days the libero was largely just a glorified defensive specialist.
+They didn’t do much more than any DS would have done.
+They just couldn’t serve at that point (which they can do in one rotation under US women’s collegiate rules).
+A team took their strongest defender and/or ball control player, gave them the off-colored jersey.
+They were told to go do what you normally do, but in 6 rotations rather than 3.

-When I was at Brown, our basic strategy was to identify the place the ball was most likely to go given our blocking scheme (either position 5 or 6), and put the libero there on defense, and get her central in the serve receive pattern as much as possible.
+When I was at Brown, our basic strategy was to identify the place the ball was most likely to go given our blocking scheme (either position 5 or 6), and put the libero there on defense.
+We tried to get her central in the serve receive pattern as much as possible.
 Not a bad approach.
 You want your best ball-handling player getting as many first contact touches as possible.

-Back then we gave no real thought to the libero taking the second ball should the setter have to take the first one on defense.
-That had a lot to do with the libero not being able to take the ball with her hands in front of the 3m line.
+Back then we gave no real thought to the libero taking the second ball.
+After all, the libero couldn’t take the ball with her hands in front of the 3m line.
 The strategy was instead for the OPP to step out from her RS position to take it.
 Most teams used a similar approach.

 Current libero use

 Things have shifted in the last few years, though.
-These days liberos are being given responsibility for taking the second ball when the setter has to dig, rather than having the OPP stepping out to take it.
+These days liberos are given responsibility for the second ball when the setter has to dig.
+It’s not the OPP anymore.
 I can think of a few related reasons this shift has taken place, in no particular order:

 - More teams are targeting the setter, causing them to play the ball defensively more often.

-- Coaches have gotten more conservative with their digging target, strongly favoring what is referred to as Target 2 (about 3m line in the middle of the court).
+- Coaches are more conservative with their digging target.
+They strongly favor digs to Target 2 (about 3m line in the middle of the court).
 This would require an OPP to have to come further off the net to play a ball, often after they just got down from blocking.

 Implications for libero selection and training

-Having former setters as liberos brings a leadership factor into play, as good setters are generally also good leaders.
+Having former setters as liberos also brings a leadership factor into play.
+Good setters are generally also good leaders.
 Liberos may not direct the team the same ways a setter does, but their attitude, communication, and intensity can certainly set the team’s standard.
-I had a libero captain one of my years at Brown who definitely set the tone for the team (and probably will again this year with the Exeter Uni women), and I saw a similar thing at USC when I was observing the preseason training there.
+We had a libero captain one of my years at Brown who definitely set the tone for the team.
+I probably will again this year with the Exeter University women.
+I saw a similar thing at USC when I observed preseason training there.